abhi27-web/HackOFiesta/README.md

 cater to an underrepresented section of the society and ensure that they're living their lives in a happy and beautiful manner.
-There have been attempts to cater to the mental health of LGBTQ+ community which Team Blueberry Muffins acknowledges and hopes they would only succeed in the near future, however, for sexual health - Pryde will be the first of its kind.
+There have been attempts to cater to the mental health of LGBTQ+ community which Team DANG acknowledges and hopes they would only succeed in the near future, however, for sexual health - Pryde will be the first of its kind.
 </li></br>